 Not long after graduating, I found myself fortunate to secure a role as part of the engineering staff at the the Global Engineering and Research (GEAR) Lab, a mechanical engineering research group at MIT.
 At the GEAR Lab, I spent years surrounded by brilliant researchers, engineers, and scientists helping them advance their research and design field pilots.
 Like those researchers, I was deeply motivated by the opportunity to work on projects which sought to bring tangible, beneficial, global change to irrigation, desalination, prosthetics, and more.

-While I was working as a technician, never once did I consider that I'd become a student again, let alone at MIT.
+During my time as a technician, I never considered that I'd become a student again, let alone at MIT.
 In fact, I briefly left MIT to pursue a new teaching role at another local university.
-But just a few short years later, through a series of fortunate events and with the help of my peers and mentors, I had the opportunity to attend MIT, where I completed my Master of Science in Mechanical Engineering in the GEAR Lab (now the GEAR Center).
+However, through a series of fortunate events (and with the help of my peers and mentors!), I had the opportunity to attend MIT, where I completed my Master of Science in Mechanical Engineering in the GEAR Lab (now the GEAR Center).
 I couldn't have been more fortunate or more grateful for this magical opportunity.

 Massachusetts Institute of Technology (MIT)